 Aug 28, 2024

-Paul Peel's summer reveries
+Paul Peel's Summer Reveries

-Ontario–born painter’s bucolic portraits of children blend rigour and sentiment
+The Ontario–born painter’s bucolic portraits of children blend rigour and sentiment

 oil on canvas of small boy blowing bubbles through a straw wearing a hat